shilrley6/Faster-R-CNN-with-model-pretrained-on-Visual-Genome/README.md

 Run ```convert_data.py``` to convert the above output to a numpy array.
 The output file format will be a npy, including image region features.

 ```
-python convert_data.py
+python convert_data.py --imgid_list $imgid_list  \
+                       --input_file $input_file --output_file $output_file
 ```

+The ' $imgid_list is a list of image ids, the format of which is 'txt'.
 #### Demo

 You can use this function to show object detections on demo images with a pre-trained model by running:

 ```
-python demo.py --net res101 -- dataset vg \
+python demo.py --net res101 --dataset vg \
-                 --load_dir --cuda
+               --load_dir $load_dir --cuda
 ```

-You can also add images to folder $images and change the parameter $image_path.
+You can also add images to folder 'images' and change the parameter $image_file.

 PS.
 If you download other pretrained models, you can rename the model as 'faster_rcnn_$net_$dataset.pth' and modify the parameter $net and $dataset.